simonriou/chess/models.md

     - 20 epochs
 - `cnn_model7`'s goal is to check the impact of the batch size on the performances.
 Batch size switched to 64.
 - `cnn_model8`: same, batch size switched to 128.
+- `cnn_model9`: is using 32 batch size and 100 epochs.
+- `cnn_model10`: has 5x5 kernels and same other params as number 6.
+- `cnn_model11`: has one 5x5 kernel (for large paterns, e.g. pawns) and one 3x3 kernel (for piece/piece interactions).